proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 How to contribute?
 ==================

-Contributions of any size are highly appreciated!
-You can make a significant impact on proplot just by using it and reporting `issues <https://github.com/lukelbd/proplot/issues>`__.
+Contributions of any size are greatly appreciated!
+You can make a significant impact on proplot by just using it and reporting `issues <https://github.com/lukelbd/proplot/issues>`__.

-The following sections cover some general guidelines regarding development in proplot for contributors.
-Feel free to suggest improvements or changes in the workflow.
+The following sections cover some general guidelines regarding proplot development for new contributors.
+Feel free to suggest improvements or changes to this workflow.

 Feature requests and feedback
 =============================

-We are eager to hear your requests for new features, suggestions regarding the current API, and so on.
+We are eager to hear your requests for new features and suggestions regarding the current API.
 You can submit these as `issues <https://github.com/lukelbd/proplot/issues/new>`__ on Github.
 Please make sure to explain in detail how the feature should work and keep the scope as narrow as possible.
 This will make it easier to implement in small pull requests.